Who needs a Coach?

-Three factors determine how a human being fells at a given point in time, what state it is in:
+Three factors determine how a human being feels at a given point in time, what state it is in:

 Transformations or breakthroughs happen when you change focus, language/meaning and physiology according to the desired state.
 If you have been in that state before it helps to remember that particular situation.

-So must for the theory.
+So much for the theory.
 Let’s look at some practical examples

 FOCUS: Nelson Mandela survived more than 27 years under the toughest conditions.
 If he had thought day-in and day-out about the injustice he suffered from and how much he hated the Apartheid System, he probably would have died early in self-pitty.
 Instead he focused his energy on how he would transform the society of South Africa after the end of Apartheid and had faith in his world.wide supporters.
 Er survived, shaped the new South Africa and became a legend.

 PHYSIOLOGY: How do winners look like?
 They stand tall and look determined.
 Head and shoulders are up, they breathe deep and have impressive gestures.
 And the losers?
 They keep their heads down …